If you live within a few hundred miles of the gulf coast or Atlantic ocean, you could be affected by a hurricane.

 How it works is that you can plug it into your wall and whatever device you’re checking, plug it right into this meter.

-Portable Generator Vs Permanent Generator: Which One?
+Portable Generator Vs. Permanent Generator

 Generators aren’t cheap.
 The least expensive one that would run a refrigerator and a couple of lights start at $300.

 A 3000 Watts to 6500 Watts portable generator will power your essentials like a refrigerator to keep your foods from spoiling, lights, fans, sump pump, and tools.

 Those generators are usually priced under $1000.
 You’ll also need the gas container and gas you don’t want to store in a house.

 Then you need the adapters for the power extension cords.

 For portable generators that run on gas, they cover the essentials but aren’t powerful enough to run your entire air-conditioning system.